Problem of evil: Turning the tables

 A different approach to the problem of evil is to turn the tables by suggesting that any argument from evil is self-refuting, in that its conclusion would necessitate the falsity of one of its premises.
 One response – called the defensive response – has been to point out that the assertion "evil exists" implies an ethical standard against which moral value is determined, and then to argue that the fact that such a universal standard exists at all implies the existence of God.

 Pandeism

-Pandeism is a modern theory that unites deism and pantheism, and asserts that God created the universe but during creation became the universe.
+Pandeism is a more modern theory that unites deism and pantheism, and asserts that God created the universe but during creation became the universe.
 In pandeism, God is no superintending, heavenly power, capable of hourly intervention into earthly affairs.
 No longer existing "above," God cannot intervene from above and cannot be blamed for failing to do so.
 God, in pandeism, was omnipotent and omnibenevolent, but in the form of universe is no longer omnipotent, omnibenevolent.